• Study level

 Description

-This module is an in-depth training in sedimentology that includes a lecture part and a practical part (field).
-After an overview of the mechanisms of sedimentary recording, hydrodynamic processes and associated sedimentary figures and structures, the different environments of terrigenous and carbonate detrital deposits are reviewed by scanning the sedimentary landscape from upstream to downstream.
+This module is an in-depth training in sedimentology that includes a lecture (course) and a practical (field) part.
+After a framing on the mechanisms of sedimentary recording, hydrodynamic processes and associated sedimentary figures and structures.
+The different environments of terrigenous and then carbonate detrital deposits are reviewed by scanning the sedimentary landscape from upstream to downstream.

 Read more